seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 Tarry a little; there is something else.
 This bond doth give thee here no jot of blood;
-The words expressly are ‘a pound of flesh:’
+The words expressly are 'a pound of flesh:'
 Take then thy bond, take thou thy pound of flesh;
 But, in the cutting it, if thou dost shed
 One drop of Christian blood, thy lands and goods